 Making a Deputation

-Any member of the public may, either on his or her own behalf or as a representative of an organization or group, appear at any public meeting of the Board and make a deputation.
+Any member of the public may, either on their own behalf or as a representative of an organization or group, appear at any public meeting of the Board and make a deputation.

 Notice for Making a Deputation

 As many of you may know, we have a new procedural by-law.

 As part of our meetings, we provide an opportunity for the public to provide submissions to the Board though deputations.

 Police Services Board Members are appointed by the province and the City to fulfill the requirements of the Police Services Act and to deliberate in public.
 In doing this, we hear deputations from members of the community.
 The deputation process is one important way for the public to provide input but it is critical that we understand the parameters of that process.

 In the past, we have been quite liberal in the way we permit deputations and the restrictions we impose, but in the past few meetings, we have had situations in which some members have treated the meetings as a forum for debate.
 In addition, we have had some very unfortunate occurrences where some deputants have acted in a way that is disrespectful to others.